readyready15728/misc/xfce4-on-lubuntu.md

 The next issue to deal with was how GNOME Terminal looked wrong.
 The background was white!
 I went into Edit → Profile Preferences → Colors and saw that GNOME Terminal was using colors from the system theme.
-I certainly didn't want what Gtk themes I could and couldn't use be tethered to having GNOME Terminal so I turned that off and got my familiar white-on-black scheme.
-Then I messed around with the palette settings a bit and got a pleasant surprise: the Rxvt palette had much bolder colors than I was used to.
-Something I also recommend doing at this point is setting up translucency.
-There are 100 ticks on the GNOME Terminal and I recommend 15% translucency.
+I certainly didn't want what Gtk themes I could and couldn't use be tethered to the desired appearance of GNOME Terminal, so I turned that off and got my familiar white-on-black scheme back.
+Then I messed around with the palette settings a bit and got a pleasant
+surprise: the Rxvt palette had much bolder colors than I was used to.
+Something I also recommend doing at this point is setting up translucency if you haven't already.
+There are 100 ticks on the slider and I recommend 15% translucency.

 The next thing I wanted to do was change the background.
-This can also be done through Desktop Settings which was mentioned earlier.
-I like the default mousey picture but I like my custom background that says "NEUROPOL" in Futura Bold in white on a black background even more.
+This can also be done through Desktop Settings, which was mentioned earlier.
+I like the default mousey picture but I like my custom "NEUROPOL" background even more.
 If you have an images folder *filled* with images, *don't* use it.
 Xfce4 will go through an expensive process of coming up with a thumbnail of every image.
 Better to create a subdirectory, or some other directory, and put your few background(s) in there.

 Then I wanted to set up the panels how I wanted them.
-Xfce4 features a default layout very similar to Mac OS X. with a thin strip at the top and a fatter application launch bar at the bottom.
+Xfce4 features a default layout very similar to Mac OS X, with a thin strip at the top and a fatter application launch bar at the bottom.
 This is not a bad setup but it's one I wanted to perfect.
 So I configured the top panel to be like it was in LXDE (on the bottom), with the following ordering from left to right: